-Either way, it’s a 2+ hour drive heading north off the grid while wondering if you’ll end up in Alaska.
+Either way, it’s over two hours heading north off the grid while wondering if you’ll end up in Alaska.

 I wasn’t expecting an all-fun trip.
 (Excellent adventures never are, right?)
 Hard work sharpens enjoyment’s edge, which is why chocolate tastes so damn good on top of a mountain pass.

-Honestly, it’s not too bad.
+Honestly, the trip wasn’t too bad.
 Even with my bags stuffed with 11 freeze-dried meals and a jar of peanut butter, sweeping views were my appetizers and staring at mountains while eating pad thai was a double whammy dinner.

 The upside to pushing: unlike with a headwind, there’s always fun to be had on the other side of a hard effort uphill.
 The reward is solitude on mountain passes and the adrenaline fairy dishing out large helpings of excitement on the downhills.